Stoat Trapping on the Rangitikei River

 Meet the pest species we are targeting through our project.

 Updated trap locations and data captured.

-Find out how you too can help fight for our environment through sponsorships, donations or joining us on a scenic stoat-checking rafting trip.
+Help us fight for our environment through sponsorships, donations or joining us on a scenic stoat-checking rafting trip.